A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

-\paragraph{Dataset collection} A dataset had to meet the following criteria to be included in BEBE: \begin{enumerate} \item Include fine-scale animal motion data; \item Include annotations of animal behavioral states; \item Comprise data recorded from tags attached to at least five individuals in order to reflect variation in sensor placement and individual motion patterns,; \item Contain over 100000 sampled time steps with behavioral annotations; \item Contribute to a diversity of taxa, as well as a balance among the categories of terrestrial, aquatic, and aerial species \item Be licensed for modification and redistribution; or come with permission from dataset authors for modification and public distribution. \end{enumerate}
+Datasets had to meet the following criteria to be included in BEBE: \begin{enumerate} \item Include animal motion data recorded by tri-axial accelerometer at $\ge 1$ Hz; \item Include annotations of animal behavioral states; \item Comprise data recorded from tags attached to at least five individuals in order to reflect variation in sensor placement and individual motion patterns; \item Contain over 100000 sampled time steps with behavioral annotations; \item Contribute to a diversity of taxa, as well as a balance among the categories of terrestrial, aquatic, and aerial species; \item Have previously appeared in a peer-reviewed publication (with the exception of the Crow dataset, which is previously unpublished and described in more detail below); \item Be licensed for modification and redistribution; or come with permission from dataset authors for modification and public distribution. \end{enumerate}